VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ### Ponemon Institute Report 2015
 Figure 1 & p.4

+**Method**:
+ - Interviews with companies over 10 months.
+ - Direct and indirect expenses.

 Figure 1 shows the total average costs of cyber-crime in 7 countries.
 The US total average is $15m, Russia at $2m and the UK at $6m.